Lynx Gymnastics Aylesbury

 Lynx Gymnastics Aylesbury (formally Aylesbury Gymnastics) is a British artistic gymnastics academy located in Aylesbury.
 The club has produced several British women's national team members including Olympic, World and European medallists Jessica Gadirova, Jennifer Gadirova and Ondine Achampong.

 Lynx is coached by sibling duo Joshua Richardson and Molly-Mae Richardson.
 Molly was appointed as lead coach of the British national team for the 2024 Olympic Games.

 The club trains at Lynx Gymnastics Centre, a purpose built facility, which first opened in 1986.
+In May 2026 the building was partly destroyed by a fire which required nine fire crews.

 Notable gymnasts

 The club has produced the following notable gymnasts: